-The skills, experience and expertise of individual Directors are detailed in the Company's 2018 Annual Report.
+The skills, experience and expertise of individual Directors are detailed in the Company's 2020 Annual Report.

-To assist in identifying areas of focus and maintaining an appropriate and diverse mix in its membership, the Board utilises a skills matrix which is reviewed by the Board on a regular basis.
+To assist in identifying areas of focus and maintaining an appropriate and diverse mix in its membership, the Board utilises a skills matrix which is reviewed by the Board on a regular basis to ensure it has the skills needed to address existing and emerging business, taxation (including income tax and other relevant taxes) and governance issues relevant to the Company.
 It is an important, but not the only, basis of criteria applying to Director appointments.

-The following skills matrix sets out the mix of skills, experience and expertise that the Board currently has:
+The following skills matrix sets out the mix of skills, experience and expertise that the Board currently has based on each Director's particular qualifications and background:

-- Brand Management

-- Consumer Products Industry

-- Beauty Industry

-- Health Services Industry

-- Sales, Marketing and Retail

-- Supply Chain, Distribution and Logistics

-- Product Development and Innovation

-- Digital, E-Commerce and Information Technology

-- Global Product Sourcing
+- - Brand Management - International Operations - Consumer Products Industry - Strategic Development and Implementation - Beauty Industry - Mergers and Acquisitions - Health Services Industry - Executive Leadership - Sales, Marketing and Retail - Human Resource Management - Supply Chain, Distribution and Logistics - Accounting and Finance - Product Research, Development and Innovation - Risk Management - Digital, E-Commerce and Information Technology - Public Company Corporate Governance - Global Product Sourcing - Corporate and Consumer Communication 1